Rare, but deadly: tackling placental cancer

 Cervical cancer develops in the cervix.
 This is the opening of the womb (uterus) into the vagina.
-Cervical cancer is most common in women in their 30s, but screening can help prevent it.
+There are over 3,200 cases diagnosed every year in the UK.

 Cervical cancer affects your cervix, which is part of the female reproductive system.
 It is sometimes called the neck or opening of the womb.

-There are two main types of cervical cancer: squamous cell cancer and adenocarcinoma which are named after the type of cell that becomes cancerous.
+There are two main types of cervical cancer: squamous cell cancer and adenocarcinoma.
+These are named after the type of cell that becomes cancerous.

 It may be helpful to familiarise yourself with the difference between the classifications of pre-cancer, the difference between pre-cancer and cancer and the different stages of cervical cancers.